EdgyGuy19/IMAGI/README.md

 ## Contributing

-Contributions to AI-Grader are welcome!
+Contributions to IMAGI are welcome!
 Here's how you can help:

 - Report bugs or suggest features by opening GitHub issues
 - Submit pull requests with improvements or bug fixes